Ordeal by Innocence (TV series): Production

 The mystery drama was adapted for the screen by Sarah Phelps who was behind the previous two Christie adaptations for the BBC over the Christmas period (And Then There Were None and The Witness for the Prosecution).
 Phelps acknowledged changing some elements of the story, particularly the ending, and when asked about what the purists might think, she responded "I don’t give a bollocks about people saying it has to be pure.
 No, it doesn’t.
 If you want a pure adaptation, go and get someone else to do it."

 The three-parter was filmed in, and around, the town of Inverkip in the Inverclyde district west of Glasgow.
 Ardgowan House was used as the Argyll family home of Sunny Point.

-The series was originally supposed to have been broadcast over the Christmas and New Year holidays of 2017/2018, but was cancelled due to the sexual assault allegations against Westwick.
-Its broadcast over the Eastertide of 2018 has split the series into three episodes across three weeks which has led to some dubbing it "ordeal by iPlayer".
+The series was originally intended to have been broadcast over the Christmas and New Year holidays of 2017/2018, but was cancelled due to the sexual assault allegations against Westwick.
+Its broadcast over the Eastertide of 2018 split the series into three episodes across three weeks which led to some dubbing it "ordeal by iPlayer".